 A lower 5 or high 4.
 I was hungry and loved a thick cheese soup, so I'm going with the 5.

 Also, be sure that the potato is chopped smaller than then other soups.
-I suggest 1/2 inch or a bit smaller.
+I suggest ½ inch or a bit smaller.

 I consider the basil and parsley flakes optional.
 I did them but felt they didn't add anything other than a hint of basil that didn't seem needed.

-This recipe depends on a roux to thick the soup in the crock pot.
-A roux (pronounced roo) is the best way to thicken in a crock pot and almost any other liquid like gravy.
+This recipe depends on a roux to thick the soup.
+A roux (pronounced roo) is the best way to thicken almost any other liquid like gravy.

-You can also use tapioca, cornstarch, or arrowroot which are less fussy for thickening in a crockpot.
+You can also use tapioca, cornstarch, or arrowroot, which are less fussy for thickening in a crock pot.
 What doesn't do well is just added flour to the recipe.

 I do not like cornstarch here since reheating a liquid that has been thickened with cornstarch gives a gel-like consistency.

-Peel and chop 3-4 medium potatoes into 1/2 inch cubes to make 3-4 cups.
+Peel and chop 3-4 medium potatoes into ½ inch cubes to make 3-4 cups.
 Peel and shred 2 medium carrots and chop one small onion and one stalk (rib) of celery.

 At 4 hours, brown 1 pound of ground beef.
 Drain the beef and add to the crock pot.

 Wipe out the pan.
 Melt one stick (8 tablespoons) butter.
-Add 1/2 cup flour, whisk for several minutes until changing color slightly.
-Add 2 1/2 cup milk.
-Whisk continuously for a few minutes while adding 1/4 cup of sour cream, 1/2 teaspoon salt and 1/2 teaspoon pepper.
+Add ½ cup flour, whisk for several minutes until changing color slightly.
+Add 2 ½ cup milk.
+Whisk continuously for a few minutes while adding ¼ cup of sour cream, ½ teaspoon salt, and ½ teaspoon pepper.